Always consult a medical doctor or patient care specialist before using aciclovir eye drops.

 - You have been undergoing treatment with other antiviral eye drops/ointments.

-There is little evidence surrounding the use of aciclovir eye drops during pregnancy or breast feeding, so consult your doctor or healthcare professional before taking them.
+There is little evidence surrounding the use of antiviral eye drops during pregnancy or breastfeeding, so consult your doctor or healthcare professional before taking them.

-You may experience blurred vision after using aciclovir eye drops.
+You may experience blurred vision after using aciclovir.
 Do not drive or use any machines unless your vision is clear.

 Administration and Dosage

 Refer to your doctor or pharmacist for guidelines on dosage.
-Usual dosage is 1-2 drops inside of your lower eyelid (both eyed).
+The usual dosage is 1-2 drops inside of your lower eyelid (both eyed).
 Try to avoid letting the tip of the bottle touch any part of your eye.
 Close your eye for 30 seconds.

-Consult your doctor about medications you are taking or existing medical conditions you have before you begin treatment with aciclovir eye drops.
+Consult your doctor about medications you are taking or existing medical conditions you have before you begin treatment.